 - Engaging in reckless behavior such as gambling or substance abuse

 - Loss of interest in activities or hobbies

-A behavioral health professional or interventionist will help communicate to them that it’s normal to struggle with a behavioral or mood disorder during the pandemic and there are many people who are going through the same thing.
+A behavioural health professional or interventionist will help communicate to them that it’s normal to struggle with a mood disorder during the pandemic and there are many people who are going through the same thing.
 Also, many are getting help and improving their quality of life through therapeutic interactions.

 Mike Williams is a California native who has worked in the recovery field for over 15 years.
 He is active in 12-Step programmes and is a frequent contributor to Present Moments Recovery.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.